AnorakTeam/AnorakTeam/README.md

 ## 📫 How to reach me ...
 - I've got my contact email: anorakteam@gmail.com
-- Also, do DM me i've got telegram: t.me/AnorakTeam
+- Also, you can DM me, i've got telegram: t.me/AnorakTeam